Lapatinib ditosylate (Tykerb) - Uses, Dose, Side effects,

 How to administer Lapatinib (Tykerb)?

-• Administer once daily, on an empty stomach, 1 hour before or 1 hour after a meal.
+• Don't eat 1 hour before or 1 hour after taking it.

 Mechanism of action of Lapatinib (Tykerb):